USRC Louisiana: Service

+Commissioning

 After commissioning in New York City, Louisiana was assigned a homeport at New Orleans, Louisiana on 11 August 1819.
+Louisiana was commanded by Jairus Loomis who was commissioned as the captain.

 Capture of pirate schooner Bravo

 While on her voyage to her homeport at New Orleans, on 31 August 1819, Louisiana assisted her sister ship, Alabama in the capture of the pirate vessel Bravo near Dry Tortugas.
 Bravo initiated the attack on Louisiana with a volley of musketry, during which the first officer and three crewmen were wounded.
 The pirate ship was owned by Jean Lafitte and commanded by Jean Defarges, one of his lieutenants.
 Bravo had captured the Spanish schooner Filomena with a cargo of flour bound for Havana, Cuba out of Pensacola, Florida.
 The crew of Bravo were taken to New Orleans to await trial on charges of piracy while the passengers of Filomena were freed and returned to their ship.